kensho-technologies/graphql-compiler/README.rst

   seamlessly with all databases and even on schemas stitched together from multiple databases.
   In contrast, not all databases support SQL-like :code:`VIEW` functionality.

-For now, the compiler supports one type of macro, **macro edges**.
+At the moment, the compiler supports one type of macro, `macro edges <Macro edges>`_.
 We hope to add more types of macros in the future.

 Macro registry
 ~~~~~~~~~~~~~~